 The goal is to build an ambience where people want to work.
 Designing a workplace to bring out the best in people is what coworking spaces aim for.

 Coworking spaces are a thing of the future.
 The days of fixed traditional are gone.
 And the statistics are here to prove that!

 In 2018, around 2,188 coworking spaces were opened worldwide.

 Projections show that 2019 will be a slow year for the coworking industry.
-The reason is because existing office spaces are converting into coworking spaces instead of new coworking spaces being set up.
+The reason is that existing office spaces are converting into coworking spaces instead of new coworking spaces being set up.